 Other extenuating circumstances.
 Request for exemption from the publication requirement can be made for other extenuating circumstances, though these are rarely granted.
 The request should explain these reasons and should contain an evaluation of the quality and quantity of research performed.
 If the dissertation committee feels the research is not of sufficient quality or quantity for publication anywhere, the request must explain why the dissertation committee feels the student has nonetheless generated a body of research that warrants awarding a PhD.

 Publication expected, but not before graduation deadline.
 If a manuscript is out for review but a final acceptance may not be received before a graduation deadline, a student can request completion of paperwork prior to acceptance of the manuscript.
 The student should submit a letter, co-signed by the advisor(s), that describes the status of the manuscript.
 These exemptions will be granted only if the GMB Executive Committee is convinced that the paper will be accepted soon.
+Important: Please see Dissertation and Defense Policy for important information on your ability to remain a student and receive a stipend after you defend.

 09/01/2014 Added the Affiliation and Acknowledgements section.